 PROSE (Progressive Redesign Opportunity Schools for Excellence)

-The key to a successful application to become a PROSE school is to propose initiatives that are driven by teachers and leaders working in a fully collaborative community focused on excellence for students.
-Schools have to develop an initial PROSE plan with their school community and School Leadership Team.
-In the spring, the school submits the plan to a joint PROSE panel with an equal number of representatives from the UFT and the DOE.
-Both the union and the DOE thoroughly vet the proposals and only accept plans from schools that have both a proven record of collaboration and the potential to have a real impact on student achievement.
-Finally, accepted plans have to win the approval of at least 65 percent of UFT members at the school who vote on the proposal.
+The key to a successful PROSE application is to propose initiatives that are driven by teachers and leaders working in a fully collaborative community focused on excellence for students.
+Schools have to develop an initial plan with their school community and School Leadership Team.
+Then the union and the DOE work together as a panel to vet proposals.
+Ultimately, the panel only accepts plans from schools that have both a proven record of collaboration and the potential to have a real impact on student achievement.
+Finally, accepted plans have to win the approval of at least 65% of UFT members at the school who vote on the proposal.

 Is your school interested in joining PROSE Plus?